arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 ![Model Testing Results](assets/edge-model-test.png)

 The image above shows the testing results with an accuracy of **99.12%**.
+This can be found within the **Model testing** section in the Edge Impulse platform.

 The confusion matrix highlights the model's capability to classify audio samples correctly while identifying potential areas for improvement.